FWest98/HSTS-IIS-Module/documentation/Frequently Asked Questions.md

 Clearing the browser cache, history etc. does not clear the HSTS list.
 The list can be managed manually using in-built tools in the browser.

+A way to make sure also the first request is 'safe' and not subject to a MITM-attack is to add your website to the HSTS Preload list.
+This is a list of domains that use HSTS, hardcoded in many browsers such as Firefox, Chrome, Safari, Internet Explorer and Edge.
+More information can be found [here](https://hstspreload.appspot.com/).

 ### What browsers support HSTS?
 As this is an ever changing list, I will not provide a definitive list here.
-Generally speaking, most modern browsers support it, except Internet Explorer.
+Generally speaking, most modern browsers support it, except Internet Explorer versions below 11.
 For information check out the [OWASP wiki page](https://www.owasp.org/index.php/HTTP_Strict_Transport_Security).

-Microsoft has [annouced support for HSTS](http://microsoft-news.com/good-news-microsoft-announces-support-for-http-strict-transport-security-in-internet-explorer-will-be-added-in-project-spartan-later/) in Internet Explorer 11 and in Microsoft Edge (formerly Project Spartan).